jtang6031/siads-699-sentiment-analysis-sp500/README.md

 **Not supported as a final claim:**

-- that the model can earn the positive overnight returns shown in the V5 matrix;
+- that the model can earn the positive overnight returns shown in the Autoformer matrix;
 - that the M2–M7 results show an effect from real FinBERT information in this execution; or
 - that news is the cause of the overnight relationship.

-Taken together, the evidence supports a cautious ending: sentiment aligns modestly with the session around its arrival but does not add a reliable next-session direction forecast; lagged volatility is associated with same-session move size; the extra news-volume gain is preliminary; and V5 does not support an executable overnight forecast.
+Taken together, the evidence supports a cautious ending: sentiment aligns modestly with the session around its arrival but does not add a reliable next-session direction forecast; lagged volatility is associated with same-session move size; the extra news-volume gain is preliminary; the Autoformer model does not support an executable overnight forecast.

 ## Data and Study Scope